 It’s hard to believe this is the same young man who sat down with me during a Snow Day ten years ago to write this: An 8-Year Old’s Guide to Buying Good Toys.

-But indeed, he has grown into a fine young man and will be heading off to college next year.
+But indeed, he has grown into a fine young man.

 At the beginning of his Senior Year of high school, my wife sat down and wrote out 12 Life Skills that she wanted to make sure our son knew before leaving home.
 Some of the skills he had already picked up, but others we decided to intentionally teach over the last year.